mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 That may also stop the jmeter container in Window2, but if it doesn't, you can run this command to eventually stop it:

-	$ podman stop jmeter1
+[Window2]	$ podman stop jmeter

+6. Let's try that again...

+In the previous experiment, the container memory limit we used for AcmeAir was 400MB, and that is a comfortable enough limit for the AcmeAir server that the activities of the JIT compiler are not compromised.
+The server ramps up smoothly and reaches the peak performance it is capable of.

+Let's try it one more time but with a lower memory limit: this time we're going to run in just 200MB to see how it does.

+Repeat the earlier steps to start the smaller container:

+[Window1]	$ ./step4_start.acmeair200.sh

+This container will start in about the same time as the earlier server, and it will use about the same amount of memory after starting.

+Now we're going to try to apply load against this server, just like we did before in Window2:

+[Window2]	$ ./step5_start.jmeter.sh

+Here you should observe a very big difference.
+Not only will the server ramp up much more slowly than before, but you may even see the server crash because all the memory available to the container is consumed.

 You can stop the mongo container too at this point, if you would like:

 	$ podman stop mongodb

-Bonus: Create a second acmeair container and a second jmeter container that can run at the same time as the ones described in this section.
-You'll see that both acmeair containers perform tremendous amounts of JIT compilation.
+Bonus task: Create a second acmeair container and a second jmeter container (back in the ../containers directory) that can run at the same time as the ones described in this section.
+To do that, you'll need to change the ports used by each server, which will involve changing the server.xml file to use a different http port.

 That's it for the first section!
 In the next section, we'll be looking at how to add the Semeru Cloud Compiler into the